GP Appointments – Please click on the link for further details on GP appointments and for information relating to GP Home visits.

 In the event of a life threatening medical emergency call 999 or attend your nearest Accident and Emergency unit.

-Alternatively, attend the Accident and Emergency department at Torbay Hospital, or the Minor Injuries Unit at Newton Abbot, Totnes or Dawlish Community Hospitals.
-You see can see the current live WAITING TIMES at each of these units here.
+Alternatively, attend the Accident and Emergency department at Torbay Hospital, Derriford or the Minor Injuries Unit at South Hams, Newton Abbot, Totnes or The Cumberland centre in Plymouth.

 Minor injuries include things like: